 The Ed.M.
-Program in School Counselor is designed to prepare students for the position of school counselor with awareness, knowledge and skills for promotion of the academic, social, career and interpersonal development for all K-12 students.
-The Program is dedicated to preparing counselors who facilitate normal and optimal development for individuals, groups, and organizations through a multicultural, social justice framework that emphasizes justice, equity and access for all.
+Program in Mental Health Counseling is designed to prepare students for the position of psychological counselor in social agencies and organizations, schools, colleges, career counseling, rehabilitation, and mental health centers, hospitals, and other community and government agencies.
+The Program is dedicated to preparing counselors who facilitate normal and optimal development for individuals, groups, and organizations.
 Students are also trained in the assessment, evaluation, amelioration and treatment of socio-emotional disorders and dysfunctions.
-The objectives of the Program are to train school counselors who:
+The objectives of the Program are to train counselors who:

-- 1. focus on the personal, racial/cultural, and career development of individuals and groups; - 2. understand the multiple roles and functions of professional school counselors in urban school settings; - 3. facilitate development of students in three broad areas (as outlined by the American School Counselor Association's National Standards): academic development, career development, and personal/social development. - 4. provide mental health services to students and associated systems; - 5. are competent in providing consultation, workshops and psychoeducation to individuals, groups, and organizations; - 6. are self-aware and reflective about social and cultural constructions, and issues related to identity and group membership; - 7. are competent in designing, implementing and evaluating school counseling interventions - 8. can consult with other professionals and school administrators on meeting the developmental needs of culturally diverse students; - 9. practice as ethical school counselors.
+- 1. focus on the personal, racial/cultural, and career development of individuals and groups; - 2. focus on clients' strengths and assets, and the importance of person-environment interactions; - 3. provide mental health services to client and client systems; - 4. are competent in providing consultation, workshops and psycho-education to individuals, groups, and organizations; - 5. are self-aware and reflective about social and cultural constructions, and issues related to identity and group membership; - 6. are competent in evaluation and problem-solving research (e.g., surveys, follow-up studies); - 7. practice as ethical counselors.

-These objectives will help prepare students to work as school counselors in a K-12 setting with students who need assistance with adjustment issues both in their personal and/ or academic lives.
-School Counselors help students clarify their concept of self as well as help them explore their career and academic aspirations.
-This is done through individual counseling, group counseling, program development, family counseling, psychoeducational workshops, implementing systemic change, consultation, academic advisement etc. The role of a school counselor is to help individuals from a variety of cultural and socioeconomic backgrounds utilize internal and environmental resources in order to live more optimally.
-They are skilled in working with students with different sexual orientations, abilities, ethnic, racial, cultural, religious, and socioeconomic backgrounds.
+These objectives will help prepare students to work as counselors with those who need assistance with adjustment issues both in their personal and/ or occupational lives.
+Counselors help people clarify their concept of self as well as help them discover their roles in the world of work.
+This is done through individual counseling, group counseling, program development, family counseling, psycho-educational workshops, implementing systemic change, etc. The role of a counselor is to help individuals from a variety of cultural and socioeconomic backgrounds utilize internal and environmental resources in order to live more optimally.
+They are skilled in working with people with different sexual orientations, abilities, ethnic, racial, cultural, religious, and socioeconomic backgrounds.